 What to expect on the new Stick Man Trail

-Specially designed for families with young children, the new trail allows you to follow Stick Man on his journey back to the family tree.
+Specially designed for families with young children, the new trail follows Stick Man as he helps Santa deliver the final present.

-Follow the route of Haldon Forest’s Discovery Trail, to discover interactive activity panels and hands-on experiences, from building with sticks to learning about forest wildlife, birds, and nests.
+Follow the route of Haldon Forest’s Discovery Trail, to discover interactive activity panels and hands-on experiences, while keeping a lookout for hidden letters to discover who the special gift is for.

 How long is the Stick Man trail at Haldon Forest?